Stop Bugging Me! Evading Modern-Day Wiretapping Using Adversarial Perturbations: Privacy Preservation in the Real World

 \subsubsection{Different audio lengths}

-We also examine how the conversation length affects the ability of the Speaker and Listener to hold a private conversation.
-Does a longer conversation increase the Speaker's risk of detection?
-If it does, to what extent?
+We examine how the length of the audio sample affects the ability of the Speaker and Listener to hold a private conversation.
+Does a longer conversation increase the Speaker's risk of detection, and if so, to what extent?
 Therefore, we sort the records in the Project Debater dataset by their length, where the shortest and longest samples are 168 and 458 seconds respectively.
-For each audio length we perform the same evaluation process as in the baseline.
+We split the samples into seven groups based on the length of the sample, and for each group, we perform the same evaluation as in the baseline.

-The results presented in Figure~\ref{fig:speech_len} suggest that the longer the conversation is, the higher the Recall@10 and NDCG@10 are.
-Thus, the perturbation become less effective for longer conversations.
-However, we found that audio samples under five minutes maintain the Speaker and Listener's privacy.